cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-stock-manager/README.txt

 * SKU - product unique identificator, required.
 * Product name - Name/title of the product
 * Manage stock - values: "yes", "notify", "no".
 If is empty "no" will be save.
 * Stock status - values: "instock", "outofstock".
-If is empty "outofstock" will be save.
+If is empty "outofstock" will be saved.
 * Backorders - values: "yes", "notify", "no".
-If is empty "no" will be save.
+If is empty "no" will be saved.
 * Stock - quantity value.
 * Type - type of product.
 * Parent ID - if product is variant, parent product ID is displayed for better filtering csv file.

 GDPR ready - plugin doesn't collect personal data.

+###Bulk edit and manage custom fields

+>To bulk edit and  manage custom field(s) for any post type like WooCommerce products, orders, coupons, posts, users, subscriptions, bookings, memberships, etc., use our [Smart Manager for WooCommerce](https://wordpress.org/plugins/smart-manager-for-wp-e-commerce/) plugin.

-**Spread The Love ❤️**
+**Spread The Love**

-If you like Stock Manager for WooCommerce plugin, please consider leaving [five stars ⭐⭐⭐⭐⭐](https://wordpress.org/support/plugin/woocommerce-stock-manager/reviews/#new-post) for the plugin.
+If you like Stock Manager for WooCommerce plugin, please consider leaving [five stars](https://wordpress.org/support/plugin/woocommerce-stock-manager/reviews/#new-post) for the plugin.
 That helps fellow website owners assess plugin easily and benefit from it!

 **Contribute**

-Want to add a new language to Stock Manager for WooCommerce?
+Want to add a new language to the Stock Manager for WooCommerce?
 Contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/woocommerce-stock-manager/).

 **Have any questions?**